BeChris100/osintgram4j/NewREADME.md

 The `--force-download` is an optional parameter.
 If given, it will always download the JDK and the libraries, no matter its state.
-Otherwise, it will try to detect JDK 21, and get the latest `org.json` library.
+Otherwise, it will try to detect JDK 21, and get the latest `org.json` and `org.apache:commons-cli` library.

 ## Client Mods
 Osintgram4j introduces a Modding API, which is something that I like.
 Having the